Troy-Kettle/risk-analysis-project/README.md

 1. **Data Loading and Preparation:**
    - Load the data from the Excel file using `pandas`.
-   - Separate the data into two sets: one for inspired oxygen and one for O2 saturation.
+   - Separate the data into two sets: This can be any numerical data for this example duringt the code I used one for inspired oxygen and one for O2 saturation.
    - Filter the data within specified ranges for inspired oxygen (0.5 to 15 L/min) and O2 saturation (50% to 100%).
+These filtres are dependant on the data that you wish to use into the model.

 2. **Normalization:**
    - Normalize the `Modelled risk` values to be between 0 and 1 for both data sets.